 But Columbus is also bathed in a Midwest malaise.
 Those terms I put together rather tentatively.
 In fact maybe like Lost in Translation before it, this is less about the location and more about the people who find their paths crossing.
 I think this might be it.

 Richardson appeals to us because there’s something so chill about her.
 She ambles through life like one of those people who doesn’t take things too seriously, at least on the surface, because you can easily imagine if she didn’t manage to go with the flow her hardships might tear her apart limb by limb.
 In fact, they almost do.

 But I think I only recall one character who ever had the same sense of wonderment and affection for something like the architecture in Columbus.
 It came in another artistically-minded and entrancing movie, Museum Hours, where the bright-eyed security guard watches over the art in his stead with the same degree of relish.
 He loves being surrounded by such sights.

-Yes, she says that most people could care less about these relics and yet that’s not everyone.
+Yes, she says most people could care less about these relics, and yet that’s not everyone.
 She rattles off facts like a seasoned tour guide but that’s not what does it for her.
-It’s the memories that are elicited from certain places.
+It’s the memories elicited from certain places.
 It’s the feelings.
 The undeniable monuments of magnificence found in her humble corner of the world.

 There’s a mood wafting over the film’s canvas that can either be interpreted as melancholy or serenity.
 Because beautiful things often manage to raise our spirits while also burrowing into our distinct places of hurt.
 That’s how we manage to cope and ultimately come to terms with them.

 So Columbus is a picture coming like a whisper, looking austere and aloof, but rip away the walls, the exteriors of some phenomenal architectural marvels, and you will come to find a beating heart that is well worth its weight.
 No doubt this picture will be glossed over by many.
 But that makes its discovery all the sweeter.